Cyvelnet/laravel5-fractal/README.md

     php artisan make:transformer

-in this case we are going to use artisan make:transformer UserTransformer, transformer file will automatically created in App\Transfomers\ directory, alternately you may want to change the directory or namespace value, you may do so by providing command option
+in this case we are going to use artisan make:transformer UserTransformer, transformer file will automatically created in App\Transfomers\ directory

---directory="Directory Relative to App\" or --namespace="Your Namespace"

-to overwrite the default setting.

 now you may open your generated transformer file and start formatting your data as you like